|Oracle® Enterprise Manager Cloud Control Oracle Fusion Middleware Management Guide

 Click Add.
 A new window opens that allows you to select the RUEI-monitored applications, suites, and services upon which the business application should be based.
 You can use the Type menu to restrict the listing to specific types.
+You can multi-select from the list of all the applications, suites, and services associated with a selected RUEI system.
 When ready, click Next.
-The page shown in Figure 17-8 appears.
+The page shown in Figure 18-8 appears.

 Click Select System and select the system that hosts the business application.
 This should be a system that encompasses the infrastructure that the business application runs on.